KushajveerSingh/notes/docs/ui_ux/books/dont_make_me_think.md

 How many clicks to do something on the site?

 -   People use hard limits like two or three, meaning it should not take more than these number of click to get to any page in the site.
--   Another metric, which the author suggests is to check how hard each click it (while still keeping the max click limit in mind) i.e. the amount of though required and the amount of uncertainity about whether I'm making the right choice.
+-   Another metric, which the author suggests is to check how hard each click it (while still keeping the max click limit in mind) i.e. the amount of though required and the amount of uncertainty about whether I'm making the right choice.
--   Three mindless unambigous clicks equal one click that requires thought.
+-   Three mindless unambiguous clicks equal one click that requires thought.

 There are occasions when you can't avoid a difficult choice.
 In that scenario, you need to go out of your way to give the user as much guidance as I need - but no more.